MoamenZakariaMohamed/config_server/README.md

-# config_server

-# Title: Configuration Repository for Configuration Server
+#  Configuration Repository for Configuration Server

 # Introduction:
 This repository serves as a central storage for configuration files used by a Configuration Server.
 It enables the management and version control of application configuration properties in a centralized and organized manner.
 By leveraging this repository, you can effectively manage and distribute configuration files across different environments and applications.